microsoft/promptflow/docs/how-to-guides/quick-start.md

 See more details of this topic in [Chat with a flow](./chat-with-a-flow/index.md).

-Click the "View trace" button, you will see a trace UI which help you understand what's the actual llm call heppend behind the scenes.
+Click the "View trace" button to see a trace UI which helps you understand the actual LLM call that happened behind the scenes.
 ![trace_ui](../media/how-to-guides/quick-start/flow_test_trace_ui.png)